 speaker

 President and Chief Executive Officer

 Well, first of all, in the first couple of weeks in 25, we saw a really strong start to our capital markets business year over year.
 And if interest rates are staying more or less in line where they are today, we expect that trend to be pretty stable for the rest of the year.
 So to your second part of the question, not really.
-We don't expect that that trend is coming down in the second half of the year.
-If the situation stays more or less in line what we're having at the beginning of the year.
+We don't expect that that trend is coming down in the second half of the year. if the situation stays more or less in line what we're having at the beginning of the year.
 We are still coming from a fairly low base.
 So those increases which you have seen in 2024 are against a fairly low base.
-So we still have quite a bit to grow in the action volumes overall to get back to levels which we have seen in 2018 and 2019.
+So we still have quite a bit to grow in the transaction volumes overall to get back to levels which we have seen in 2018 and 2019.

 speaker

-Julian Blowen
+Julian Blauen

 Okay, thank you, Christian.
-And I guess thinking about the really impressive sort of industrial leasing results, which were obviously well above market.
-Do you think these market share gains are sustainable into 25 on sort of the industrial leasing side?
+And I guess thinking about the really impressive sort of industrial leasing results, which were obviously well above market, do you think these market share gains are sustainable into 25 on sort of the industrial leasing side?
 What is sort of driving that?
 And then at a high level, how should we think about sort of industrial leasing over the course of the year?

+speaker